edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     })();

 At the top are all imports we will need throughout the file.
+The last import is the query builder we generated earlier.

 After the imports, we use the ``dotenv`` library to import environment variables from the ``.env.local`` file.
 (In our case, that's